My Story

 The insight – Teacher becomes student and the student becomes the teacher

 The biggest insight came from this one boy I was working with who just never gave up.
 Benji was no academic genius but his attitude was the archetypal, quintessential example of a real “go getter” and success story.
 To this day I never saw anyone like this in my life and he was only 10 years old!
 I’m in awe of this little teacher of mine.
 No matter how many times he got it wrong we just went over the same exercise till he got it right.
 He would almost give these soliloquies when he would ‘fail.’
-He was so pure and positive on the inside, his self talk was just so powerful to watch!
+He was so pure and positive on the inside, his self talk was just so powerful to watch and listen!
 He would always speak to himself out aloud that he’s getting there and encourage himself till he did get it right.
 He was a real fighter that would always get up again and again.
 “Success is the ability move from one failure to another without loss of enthusiasm.” – Winston Churchill.
 And that is what Benji is all about.
 He just kept on going like this unstoppable train.
-And when he grows up he'll be able to do what ever he wants because of his winning attitude.
+And when he grows up he’ll be able to do what ever he wants because of his winning attitude.

 Helping others

-Timeless wisdom from my Mum -You can learn to like what you may not love
+Timeless wisdom from my Mum - You can learn to like what you may not love

 I didn’t originally like to exercise or have cold showers, but I eventually got to liking them and appreciating them on some level.
 And this is what I focus on while doing it to make it more bearable.
 Sure it can be hard If I tell myself, “I hate this, I hate this,” while doing it.
 Well guess what?
 I’ll hate it.
-But when I changed my words, my thoughts and focus around the exercise and cold shower, I changed this to something not only bearable but even enjoyable when I re-wired my thinking.
-And if you have a brain, no matter how hopeless things may look for you, I’m telling you it’s possible to turn around.
-If the dunce of the class could do this, then anyone can.

-Timeless wisdom from my Dad – Never give up
+Timeless wisdom from my Dad – Never give up!

-I was too young and stupid to understand what he was on about but for some reason his aphorism never left me.
-I was always struggling with my studies.
-My parents invested in tutors who just ripped them off and taught me nothing.
-I really did want to do well as a kid growing up but my parents, bless them just didn’t know how at the time.
-My Dad came home once from my school and he told me that the teachers told him that he needs to instill confidence in me.
-I just retorted immediately I said, “Dad, don’t tell me about what you have to do just give me the confidence I need!”
 My Dad tried to encourage me by telling me that I should never give up.
 He said that going through the Nazi concentration camps was a mental game.
 He was a very smart with a technical orientation to life and managed to get a job supervising the building of the German aircraft wings during the war.
 Because he did such a good job, they would throw a rotten tomato on the floor as a bonus for the work he did and he ran like crazy to pick it up to eat because of nearly dying from starvation.
-He said to me that there was death all over the camps happening at the time.
+He said to me that there was death all over the camps happening all the time.
 He also said that “if you would think death you would become death.”
 That really hit home with me although it didn’t change anything for me at the time.
+But I never forgot this.

 Shift Happens